Food is good medicine. That’s especially true when you have ulcerative colitis (UC), which is a type of inflammatory bowel disease (IBD).

 - toasted gluten-free bread topped with cottage cheese, squeezed lemon, and sliced cucumbers

-A balanced diet is important for everyone.
-Eating nutritious foods is especially critical when you have UC.
-Ulcerative colitis can affect how well your body absorbs vitamins and minerals.
+A balanced diet is important for everyone, but eating nutritious foods is especially critical when you have UC.
+The condition can affect how well your body absorbs vitamins and minerals.

 Some vegetables are more likely to cause UC symptoms than others.
 The more colorful the vegetables you choose, the more nutrition you’ll get.
-Try different vegetables and cooking methods to see which ones bother you and which ones you can tolerate.
+Try different vegetables and cooking methods to see which ones worsen your symptoms and which ones you can tolerate.